BY-LAWS OF THE EASTERN PSYCHOLOGICAL ASSOCIATION, INC.

 1. MEMBERS shall be persons desiring affiliation with the Association in accordance with the purpose of the Association as stated in Article II and demonstrating such scientific qualifications as are signified by one of the following: [a] having made recognized contributions to psychological science, as shall be determined by the Board of Directors; or [b] having completed one full year of graduate study in an accredited university, the major part of which study shall have been in psychology.

-2. LIFE MEMBERS shall be Members of the Association who have achieved retirement status, who have been Members of the Association for the previous ten (10) years, and who apply to the Executive Officer for such status.
+2. LIFE MEMBERS shall be Members of the Association who have achieved retirement status, who have been paid Members of the Association for the previous ten (10) years, and who apply to the Executive Officer for such status.

-The primary purpose of the Association is to conduct annual Meetings consisting of scientific programs.
+ARTICLE IV MEETINGS: The primary purpose of the Association is to conduct annual Meetings consisting of scientific programs.
 A Business Session shall be scheduled at each Meeting.
 Also opportunities may be provided for educational and professional services to the membership, and for the scheduling of Meetings on special psychological topics.

 2. SPECIAL MEETINGS: Special Meetings shall be held on call of the majority of the Members present and voting at a Business Meeting, or on call of the Directors, or on a written request submitted to the Executive Officer and signed by one-tenth (1/10) of the total membership.
-The Executive Officer shall designate a convenient time and place for Special Meetings, and the program of a Special Meeting shall be mailed by the Executive Officer to the last known addresses of all Members not less than twenty (20) days prior to the Special Meeting.
+The Executive Officer shall designate a convenient time and place for Special Meetings, and the program of a Special Meeting shall be emailed by the Executive Officer to the last known email addresses of all Members not less than twenty (20) days prior to the Special Meeting.

 3. SCIENTIFIC PROGRAM: The scientific program at any Meeting shall be under the direction of the Program Committee.
 Presentation of papers, posters, and symposia shall be by Members and by others approved by the Program Committee when sponsored as Guests by Members.
 The Program Committee shall include in the program of a Meeting all scientific papers or topics of discussion submitted by Members that meet the scientific standards and technical requirements established by the Program Committee and approved by the Members through the Directors.